 The dough is soft and tasty, not heavy, and with quality condiments (like buffala Dop).
 I absolutely reccomend their tagliere for 2.
 The place is usually quite busy, so in the weekend booking is recommended.
-The also make gluten free pizza.
+The also make a good gluten free pizza.

 Reccomended pizza: Verace, with sausage wild broccoli and 48-hour rising